CPQ Architecture

 The 200-Line Cliff

 Quotes exceeding 200 line items frequently hit governor limits, timeout errors, or QLE rendering failures.
-If business requirements regularly produce quotes this large, architect a solution that splits quotes into multiple child quotes, uses asynchronous processing, or evaluates whether a non-CPQ architecture (custom or Revenue Cloud) better fits the scale requirements.
+If business requirements regularly produce quotes this large, architect a solution that splits quotes into multiple child quotes, uses asynchronous processing, or evaluates whether a non-CPQ architecture (custom or Agentforce Revenue Management) better fits the scale requirements.

 CTA Scenario Patterns